NBS-GitHub/JAVA_time_display/README.md

 # JAVA_time_display

----
-This application allows to create instances of Timer class.
+This application creates instances of Timer class.
 The instances can be created with 0-3 arguments (hour, minute, second).

 ---
 There are following public methods available in the instances:
 - getHour();